Back to Wood Floor Fitting

-In this relatively new system the planks “locked” together in a way that makes it hard to move them apart.
+In this relatively new system, the planks are “locked” together in a way that makes it hard to move them apart.
 This completely eliminates the need to fix the construction in place using glue, staples or nails.
-Click system is mostly used in laminate and engineered floors but it’s possible to find it on solid wood, yet it is quite rare.
-Click fitting is a popular DIY yourself project but again it's something we do not recommend, because it might ruin the wood material.
+The click system is mostly used in laminate and engineered floors but it’s possible to find it on solid wood, yet it is quite rare.
+Click fitting is a popular DIY yourself project but again it's something we do not recommend because it might ruin the wood material.

 What Are the Benefits of Click System?